An exact characterization of saturation for permutation matrices: Introduction

 We identify 1-entries in an $m \times n$ matrix $M$ as their positions $(i,j) \in [m] \times [n]$, where $i$ is the row of the 1-entry (from top to bottom), and $j$ is its column (from left to right). $E(M)$ denotes the set of 1-entries in $M$.
 For two 1-entries $x = (i,j) \in E(M)$ and $x' = (i', j') \in E(M)$, we write $x \ltv x'$ if $i<i'$ and $x \lth x'$ if $j<j'$.
 Define $x \lev x'$ and $x \leh x'$ analogously.
 We also say $x$ is \emph{above} $x'$ if $x \ltv x'$, and use \emph{below}, \emph{to the right}, and \emph{to the left} similarly.

 In a permutation matrix $P$, we denote the leftmost (rightmost, topmost, bottommost) 1-entry of $P$ by $\ell_P$ ($r_P$, $t_P$, $b_P$).
-Note that in an indecomposable $k \times k$ permutation matrix with $k \ge 2$, these four 1-entries are pairwise distinct.
+Note that if $P$ is an indecomposable $k \times k$ permutation matrix with~$k > 1$, then these four 1-entries are pairwise distinct.

 Let $M$ be an arbitrary matrix.
-Denote by $\rot(M)$ the matrix obtained by 90-degree clockwise rotation of $M$, denote by $\rev(M)$ the matrix obtained by reversing all rows of $P$, and denote by $\trans(M)$ the transpose of $M$, i.e., the matrix obtained by swapping the roles of rows and columns.\footnote{We do not use the common superscript $^\rT$, as it will later be used with the meaning ``top''.}
+Denote by $\rot(M)$ the matrix obtained by rotating $M$ 90 degrees clockwise, denote by $\rev(M)$ the matrix obtained by reversing all rows of $M$, and denote by $\trans(M)$ the transpose of $M$, i.e., the matrix obtained by swapping the roles of rows and columns.\footnote{We do not use the common superscript $^\rT$, as it will later be used with the meaning ``top''.}